Your cart is currently empty!

 LaaS is an effective way to reap the benefits of your lighting upgrade and make it a “cash-flow positive” from the get-go.
 In some cases, the energy savings from the implemented new technology might be higher than expected and more than enough to cover the monthly cost of Lighting as a Service.

 The great advances in LED lighting technology are just one of the reasons why businesses want to start using them.
-It’s no news that technologies designed to save energy, such as LED fixtures, automated timers, motion sensors, and similar, can improve business efficiency and reduce costs.
+It’s not news that energy-saving technologies, like LED lighting, motion sensors, automated timers, and the like, can reduce costs and improve business efficiency.

 Nowadays, it is becoming more and more attractive to rent your lighting system instead of spending a fortune on buying it.
 The money you will end up saving on reduced energy costs can easily cover the monthly payment for your new lighting system.
 This will consequently result in a free upgrade of your lighting fixtures, sensors, and timers.

 Let’s take a look at the benefits of the Lighting as a Service business model and see why you should implement it in your operations.

 All of the LED fixtures included in your custom project are paid for by the provider.
 The customer doesn’t pay for the installation costs nor for any of the fixtures or sensors.
 A restricted budget and the high upfront capital needed to undertake the project are usually some of the biggest obstacles for most businesses to start retrofitting their lighting systems.

 The business model Lighting as a Service eliminates this roadblock, enabling businesses to begin with their new lighting installation whenever they want.
 Instead of paying initially, the equipment costs will be divided into monthly payments throughout the duration of the contract, leaving the client free to use their budget on other important investments.

 2. No Lighting Maintenance Costs